Introducing South Korea

 Cenote Ik Kil © Vicente Villamon

-The least populated area of the country is Gangwon-do Province, on the eastern side of the peninsula, where remote forested mountains and valleys are studded with small towns.
+The least populated area of the country is Gangwon-do Province, on the eastern side of the peninsula.
+Here, remote forested mountains and valleys are studded with small towns.
 This area, which played host to the Asian Winter Games in 1999, is fast becoming one of the world's most sought after skiing destinations.
-The rest of the year visitors are drawn to the province's magnificent beaches and scenic hiking trails.
+For the rest of the year, visitors are drawn to the province's magnificent beaches and scenic hiking trails.

-Those seeking a romantic getaway should head for South Korea's resort island, Jejudo, known as 'little Hawaii' because of its subtropical vegetation, volcanic landscape, sandy beaches and sparkling waterfalls.
-The island is dominated by the towering Mount Halla volcano, but visitors need not fear a natural disaster - the volcano was last active in 1007.
+Those seeking a romantic getaway should head for South Korea's resort island, Jejudo, known as 'Little Hawaii' because of its subtropical vegetation, volcanic landscape, sandy beaches, and sparkling waterfalls.
+The island is dominated by the towering Mount Halla volcano.
+But visitors need not fear a natural disaster as the volcano was last active in 1007.